home-assistant/home-assistant.io/source/_includes/installation/container.md

 </div>

 As the Docker command becomes more complex, switching to `docker compose` can be preferable and support automatically restarting on failure or system restart.
-Create a `compose.yml` file:
+Create a file named `docker-compose.yml`:

 {% include installation/container/compose.md %}